read-write-web/banana-wiki/Scripting-with-Ammonite.md

 As we will want to fetch a number of graphs by following the `foaf:knows` links, we would like to do this in parallel.

-At this point the [`java.net.HttpURLConnection`](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html) starts showing its age and limitations as it is a blocking call that holds onto a thread.
+At this point, the [`java.net.HttpURLConnection`](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html) starts showing its age and limitations as it is a blocking call that holds onto a thread.
 And threads are expensive: over half a MB each.
-This may not sound like a lot but if you want to open 1000 threads simultaneously you would end up using up half a Gigabyte just in thead overhead, and your system would become very slow as the Virtual Machine will keeep jumping through 1000 threads just waiting to see if any one of them has something to parse, where most of the time they won't - as internet connections are close to 1 billion times slower than fetching information from an internal CPU cache.
+This may not sound like a lot but if you want to open 1000 threads simultaneously you would end up using up half a Gigabyte just in thead overhead, and your system would become very slow as the Virtual Machine will keep jumping through 1000 threads just waiting to see if any one of them has something to parse, where most of the time they won't - as internet connections are close to 1 billion times slower than fetching information from an internal CPU cache.

-But in order to avoid brining in too many other concepts at this point let us deal with this the simple way, using threads and Futures.
-This will be good enough for a demo application, and will provide a stepping stone to the more advanced tools.
+But in order to avoid bringing in too many other concepts at this point let us deal with this the simple way, using threads and Futures.
+This will be good enough for a demo application and will provide a stepping stone to the more advanced tools.
 It will also make sure that you will notice if you start hammering the internet, as your computer will slow down quite quickly.

-So first of all we need an execution context.
+So, first of all, we need an execution context.
 We don't want to use the `scala.concurrent.ExecutionContext.global` default one, as we may easily create a lot of threads.
 So we create our own.
 (Remember we can later take this code and turn it into a script that we can import in one go.)

 ```Scala